ROMA SUB ROSA

 A student looks at Steven’s work...

 PRENTICE HALL REFERENCE GUIDE (6th Edition, 2005) by Muriel Harris includes, as its model essay for writing about literature, an award-winning student essay by Claire Sonntag of the University of Delaware, “PUDD’N HEADWILSON and ARMS OF NEMESIS: Two Portraits of Slavery,” in which Steven does not come off badly compared to the great Mark Twain (pp. 534-538).
 The book is a standard guide for English usage, writing style, and research techniques for college students.
-Order from Amazon.com.
+Amazon.com

 All the Gordianus short stories can be found in